-Table 27 Basic Controller Properties
+Table 28 Basic Controller Properties

-Property Description PCI Slot Number The slot ID number of the PCI slot where the controller is installed.
+Property Description Product Name The marketing name of the controller.
+Serial Number The serial number of the controller.
+Controller Status The cumulative status of virtual drives and physical drives connected to the controller, plus the backup battery, the enclosure and the NVDATA.
+The status is one of the following: ■ Optimal , if all components are operating normally. ■ Needs Attention, if any component needs attention. ■ Safe Mode, if the controller encountered critical errors.
+Most features are disabled and the controller requires user attention.
+Select Boot Device This field selects the primary boot device.
+NOTE This property is applicable for legacy BIOS.
+PCI ID The PCI ID of the controller.
+PCI Slot Number The slot ID number of the PCI slot where the controller is installed.
 Package Version The version number of the package.
-Expander Firmware Version This field shows the firmware version of the expander that is connected to the controller.NOTEThis field only appears when an expander is connected to the controller.?
+Expander Firmware Version This field shows the firmware version of the expander that is connected to the controller.
+NOTE This field only appears when an expander is connected to the controller.?
 Firmware Version The version number of the controller firmware.
 NVDATA Version The version number of the controller NVDATA.
 Connector Count Number of host data ports, connectors, or both currently in use on this controller.
 Drive Count Number of physical drives attached to this controller.
 Virtual Drive Count Number of virtual drives defined on this controller

-5.5.1 Viewing Advanced Controller Management Options
+5.6.1 Viewing Advanced Controller Management Options